Gary Lucas: Media

 Lucas was the subject of Klaus Totzler's documentary Gary Lucas in Havana, which aired on Austrian national television ORF and on 3SAT TV in May 2013.

 In the last few years Lucas has been profiled in the International Herald Tribune, Libération, and featured on the cover of The Forward as well as the national Dutch newspaper Het Parool.
 According to the Beefheart website: "Since the end of the Magic Band, he has been very prolific in his own right, solo and within a band, releasing almost an album a year since 1991.
 His virtuoso solo live shows are awesome in the sounds he extracts from his guitar."

 Lucas was a consultant for Greetings from Tim Buckley about Jeff Buckley's early days working in New York Cityu, directed by Dan Algrant and starring Penn Badgley ("Gossip Girl") as Jeff.
 Character of Gary Lucas played by Tony Award-winning actor Frank Wood.
 Lucas plays his own guitar parts for the film.
 The film was released worldwide in cinemas in 2013.

 Publications

 2013 saw the publishing of Lucas's book Touched by Grace: My Time with Jeff Buckley published in English by Jawbone Press.
 In support of this, Lucas performed a string of shows in the United Kingdom, as well as two performances and signings at Shakespeare and Company in Paris.

 Arcana Books (Italy) published Gary Lucas' book, Touched by Grace—La Mia Musica con Jeff Buckley, in September 2012.
-The book received excellent reviews in the Italian press.
 Publication was supported with several Italian in store appearances and concerts by Lucas, including Feltrinelli in Trieste, the Fnac Megastore in Milan, and the Madame Guitar Festival in Tricesimo (Lucas' third appearance there).
 Touched by Grace was published in English by Jawbone Press in October 2013.
 Mojo gave the book four stars.
 Roy Trakin of Hits (magazine) named the book among his top 10 of 2014.